 After 2 hours they should be thawed.

+Grease the Muffin Tin.
 Generously spray a muffin tin with nonstick oil, getting both the inside of the muffin cups and the flat part.

+Half the Dough Balls.
 One by one take a roll and using a knife cut it in half.
 Then use your hands to re-roll it into a ball, pinching any excess dough toward the bottom of the roll.

+Fill the Tin.
 Set three of these newly formed balls into your oiled muffin tin.

 Remember that 18 frozen dough balls makes 12 clover leaf rolls.

+Rise.
 Once the pan is filled up spray a piece of plastic wrap very generously with nonstick cooking spray and cover the rolls (oiled side facing the rolls).

 Let these rise until they have doubled, puffing up out of the brim of the pan.

-Carefully remove the plastic wrap and bake.
+Carefully remove the plastic wrap.

 Now here's the part that's important, if you didn't spray enough cooking spray on to your plastic wrap it could snag your rolls and deflate them.